lud77/lud77/README.md

 ## Hi there 👋

+- 🌱 I’m currently learning MCP and german
+- 🔭 I’m currently experimenting with structured output in LLMs and hybrid agents
 - 💬 Ask me about neuro-symbolic AI and procgen!
-- 🌱 I’m currently learning MCP and german

 <!--
 **lud77/lud77** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.